Employment and employee benefits in Switzerland: overview

 Except in the case of a mass dismissal (see Question 21), there is no specific filing required.
 However, the relevant social security authorities must be informed.

 In principle, employment agreements can be terminated freely by either party, provided the applicable notice period is observed.
-A specific ground for terminating the contract is not required.
-However, employees are protected in certain circumstances.
+However, employees are protected in certain cases.
+The consequences of an unlawful termination depend on the circumstances.

 Protection against unfair dismissal

-Is made to prevent an employee from making contractual claims (for example, receive a contractually agreed severance payment).
+To prevent an employee from asserting contractual claims (for example, a contractually agreed severance payment).

-Abusiveness does not render a dismissal invalid.
-The only consequence of a violation of Article 336 of the Code of Obligations is the payment of compensation of up to six months' salary at the discretion of the judge.
+Abusiveness in those cases does not render a dismissal invalid.
+The consequence of a violation of Article 336 of the Code of Obligations is the payment of compensation of up to six months' salary (or up to two months' salary for mass dismissals) at the discretion of the judge.

 Protection of specific employees